 The Countdown country profile presents in one place the best and latest evidence to enable an assessment of a country’s progress in improving reproductive, maternal, newborn, and child health (RMNCH) and achieving MDGs 4 and 5.
 Each profile presents the most recent available information on selected demographic measures of maternal, newborn, and child survival and nutritional status, coverage rates for priority interventions across the continuum of care, and selected indicators of equity, policy support, human resources, and financial flows.
 Missing values for certain indicators, or estimates that are more than five years old, indicate an urgent need for concerted action to increase data collection efforts, so that evidence is available to help policy-makers and their partners assess progress and prioritize actions in the effort to reduce maternal, newborn, and child mortality.

-In order to provide in-country audiences with a clear, detailed understanding of the data in the Countdown country profile, Countdown has also developed customized (and customizable) PowerPoint presentations for each of the 75 Countdown countries.
-These presentations, can be useful both as an introduction to the Country Countdown process and as a way of introducing policy makers, media, advocates, and other stakeholders to a set of essential data on the country’s current situation with regard to reproductive, maternal, newborn, and child health.
+In order to provide in-country audiences with a clear, detailed understanding of the data in the Countdown country profile, Countdown also developed customized (and customizable) PowerPoint presentations for each of the 75 Countdown countries.
+These presentations, based on the 2014 country profiles, can be useful both as an introduction to Countdown’s processes and tools and as a way of introducing policy makers, media, advocates, and other stakeholders to a set of essential data on the country’s current situation with regard to reproductive, maternal, newborn, and child health.

-In addition, Countdown’s Equity Working Group in 2010 and 2012 produced detailed equity profiles for many of the Countdown countries.
+In addition, Countdown’s Equity Working Group in 2015, 2014, 2012, and 2010 produced detailed equity profiles for many of the Countdown countries.
 These profiles include systematic breakdowns of key coverage indicators by wealth quintiles, maternal education, sex of the child, urban/rural residence, and region of the country.